Friday, March 31, 2023

 Panel with "Navalny" director Daniel Roher.
 Photo by José Alberto Hermosillo.
 FestivalinLA ©2023

 Now, the young documentarian Daniel Roher can deliver more than a promise to Alexei Navalny, who was hoping to get an Academy Award nomination and, why not, an Oscar win.
-More importantly, the Awards are showing broadly in Russia and the world, and he knows that people in his country will be watching.
+More importantly, the awards are shown broadly in Russia and the world, and he knows that people in his country will be watching.
 That will keep his name and intention to become Russia’s next president relevant at the highest stage during the Awards ceremony, like a message hidden inside a Trojan horse.
 The award means the world to everybody – the director, the idealist, the family, and the followers.

 Daniel Roher knows that his provocative documentary will not show in a multiplex in Moscow anytime soon.
 But the director’s dream is to show his project to Alexei in a movie theater in The Golden Domed City.
 That moment will be remembered as epic as winning the Oscar for Navalny’s cause.